maydayofhighbury/Google-Data-Analytics-Capstone-Case-Study-Cyclistic-Bike-Share/README.md

 5. Share: Visualize and communicate findings.
 6. Act: Make recommendations based on the analysis.

 This case study simulates real-world tasks and collaboration within a marketing analytics team.
 It includes guiding questions and key tasks to ensure a structured approach.
-The final deliverable is a portfolio-ready project that demonstrates my ability to apply data analysis skills to solve business problems—an excellent addition to showcase to potential employers.
+The final deliverable is a portfolio-ready project that demonstrates my ability to apply data analysis skills to solve business problems - an excellent addition to showcase to potential employers.

 All project materials, including data cleaning steps, analysis, visualizations, and recommendations, are documented in this repository.